adibfarrasy/second-brain/2 Projects/Online Store/Idea Bank.md

-Based on research (as of 6 Jan 2024) of what is the most searched and has little competitions
+Based on research (as of 6 Jan 2024) of what is the most searched and has few competitions
 ## Mental Health
 - Nyontek book of dreams, but don't make it too obvious
 - Pregnancy journal (maybe buy one from Shopee to get more idea)